solaranamnesis/edward-king/remarks-concerning-stones/full-text-english.md

 Its black crust, or coating, is such as has been described in the preceding pages: and is also remarkable, for the appearance of a sort of minute chequer work, formed by very fine white lines on the black surface.

-And, although this small specimen weighs only four pennyweights, nineteen grains; it is a matter well deserving attention, with regard to its interior substance, how much resemblance, on the whole, it really has with the stone said to have fallen in Yorkshire; in its gritty substance, and in its metallic, and pyritical spots, and in those parts where the pyrites appear to have been decomposed.
+And, although this small specimen weighs only four pennyweights, nineteen grains; it is a matter well deserving attention, with regard to its interior substance, how much resemblance, on the whole, it really has with the stone said to have fallen in Yorkshire; in its gritty substance, and in its metallic, and pyritic spots, and in those parts where the pyrites appear to have been decomposed.

 On this occasion, therefore, it would _now_ be a want of justice, not to subjoin the full and more particular account, given in the _Journal de Physique_, (Tome 2. p.
 251.), _by M. M. Fougeroux_, of the stone which fell in _Maine_; and which has already been shortly mentioned, as described _in the Hist. de I' Acad. des Sciences_ (for 1769. p.
 20), with two others, from _Artois_, and _Cotentin_; because this also, both in its history, and in its appearance, seems to have had so near an affinity to the Yorkshire stone.